Yassith/homeassistant/README.md

 # homeassistant

-Here are my config files of Home Assistant related to energy metering together with Huawei photovoltaics integration Feel free to adopt if need anything
+Here are my config files of Home Assistant related to energy metering together with Huawei photovoltaics integration.
+Feel free to adopt if need anything

 Cheers